Percy Scenic Reserve

 Public transport is easy, with a bus stop (stop number 8051) just up the road from the entrance to the park.

-Perfect for a full day out with a young family - but keep the family dogs and bikes at home as they not permitted in the park, and it's not suitable for mountain biking.
+Perfect for a full day out with a young family - but keep the dog (there are plenty of other walks you can take your pooch) and bikes at home as they not permitted in the park, and it's not suitable for mountain biking.